huaminghuangtw/Second-Brain/huaming-second-brain/Money.md

 # On spending money
 - Optimize for life fulfilment/experiences, not for money-in-the-bank.
-- The “One in, One out” Rule
+- The "One in, One out" Rule

 - Money isn't made in the BUY or the SELL.
 It's made in the WAIT.
 - "Think of money as information — it's just for resource allocation across time and space" — Elon Musk